davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 By not capturing the thread context or scheduler, less memory is used, and fewer CPU cycles are used when continuations runs.
 It also frees the application from having to run continuations through a `SynchronizationContext`.

-:bulb:**NOTE By using `ConfigureAwait(false)`, code following `await` statements cannot access certain global objects like `HttpContext`.
-The compiler will not catch this, but using them will result in a `NullReferenceException` during runtime.**

 :bulb:**NOTE ASP.NET Core does not have a `SynchronizationContext` and does not have this problem.**